kumahq/kuma/docs/proposals/cross-mesh-ux.md

 on cross-mesh traffic's source `Mesh` and source _tags_.

-First of all, we require users to explicitly enable cross-mesh traffic on the `MeshGateway` listener by marking it `internal` as well as mTLS on any meshes involved in cross-mesh traffic.
+First of all, we require users to explicitly enable cross-mesh traffic on the `MeshGateway` listener by marking it `crossMesh`.
+We also require mTLS on any meshes involved in cross-mesh traffic.
-This option will allow us to configure the corresponding Envoy listener with all mesh CAs.
+This option will allow us
+to configure the corresponding Envoy listener appropriately for mTLS.

 ```
 type: MeshGateway